ekomsSavior/rogue/README.md

 trigger_mine
 trigger_ddos
 trigger_polyroot
+trigger_exfil <default|deep|/path>
 ```

-These will instruct all bots to fetch and execute the specified payload automatically.
+These will instruct all bots to fetch and execute the specified payload or exfil logic automatically.

 ---